Meet YOLO26: next-gen vision AI.

 The defaults inherit from the train mode reference — the same flags you'd pass to model.train(...) locally.
 When you start fine-tuning a previous checkpoint, the transfer learning glossary entry covers the why behind the lower LR; for systematic sweeps, the hyperparameter tuning guide is the canonical reference.

-Cost is roughly 2× per tier; speed is roughly 2× per tier.
-For most academy-scale projects, T4 or A10 is the right call.
-H100 is for when you're paying for engineer time more than GPU time, and is also where distributed training and mixed precision start to pay back the configuration overhead.
+For most academy-scale projects the default RTX PRO 6000 is the right call.
+As a reference point, an H100 SXM trains roughly 3.4× faster than an RTX 4090 — useful when you're paying for engineer time more than GPU time.
+Cost scales linearly with selected GPU rate × actual training hours; failed runs aren't billed.
+Higher tiers are also where distributed training and mixed precision start to pay back the configuration overhead.

 Every run has a live dashboard: